-This entry isn’t really a recipe but it is about something I’m passionate about and that’s tea!
-More specifically, loose leaf tea and the different types, and ways to brew and drink tea!
+This entry isn’t really a recipe but it is about something I’m passionate about and that’s how to brew tea!
+More specifically how to brew loose leaf tea and the different types and ways to drink tea!

 I’ve always been a big beverage person as far back as I can remember.
 It started with the fruit juices, then graduated (or de-graduated) to carbonated drinks, and then came the coffee, sparkling water, sport drinks and adults beverage.